This article contains the top 10 career mistakes people make.

 7. Being Too Self Absorbed

-So you do not help coworkers or colleagues as you are too concerned about your personal success.
+So you do not help coworkers or colleages as you are too concerned about your personal success.
 This is a huge mistake as research shows that when you help your peers, you are building a broad base of support which will pay off handsomely down the road.
 Research done by James Citrin and Richard Smith shows that the most successful entrepreneurs were four times more likely to help their peers than those who had not made it to the top.

 8. Scared of Making a Job Change

+Another career mistake people make is being scared of changing job, even when it’s visibly toxic.
 You may feel that your current working environment and position is far too confining and that you are not able to develop your leadership skills efficiently and effectively.
 There may be other restrictions such as a lack of training to broaden your skills set.
 Observe carefully how a job

 change could put you on ahead on the next step of the ladder.
 If you wallow in self-pity and boredom you will never have the courage to make a job change which could help your career to take off.